 Classification algorithm

 First, we classify the collected files by extracted features which are used as the training dataset.
 Random Forests Algorithm we used performs well during classification, with high effectiveness and low false positive rate.
 Moreover, it is easy to use and can classify data rapidly.
-The output of random forests classification method is the results ensemble of a multitude of decision trees which is constructed from a randomly selected subset of training data.
+The output of random forests classification method is a result ensemble of a multitude of decision trees which is constructed from a randomly selected subset of training data.
 That said, Random Forests is an ensemble classifier applying the technique of bagging training data.
-Each node in a decision tree is constructed based on a randomly selected subset of features, as well as the best split at each node, which is determined by training data for that node.
-Besides, each tree is based on an individual subset of features.
-Finally, the result is determined by the votes of each tree during classification.
+Each node in a decision tree is constructed based on a randomly selected subset of features, as well as the best split at each node, which is determined by training data for that node..
+Finally, the classification result is determined by the votes of each tree.

-One of the important component of AI engine is the algorithm.
-We select several algorithms with good performance to compare including KNN, NNET, Random forests, and SVM.
+One of the important components of AI engine is the algorithm.
+We select and compare several algorithms with good performance including KNN, NNET, Random forests, and SVM.
 After multiple times of training and classification experiments, we have found that random forests algorithm demonstrates a high detection accuracy, low false positive rate and latency, and good robustness and resolvability.
 Therefore, we choose Random Forests as our default algorithm.
 After more than one hundred experiments, the accuracy rate of Random Forests tends to be a stable value even if the features change.

 Table 3 Comparison of Algorithm Accuracy Rate